StaticNoiseLog/ci-plugin/README.md

 - commit and push to Git
 - publish the plugin (normally to the [Gradle Plugin Portal](https://docs.gradle.org/current/userguide/publishing_gradle_plugins.html#publish_your_plugin_to_the_plugin_portal))
 - `./gradlew tagHeadCommit pushTagOrigin` (add the semver version tag and push it to the remote Git repository)

+When working with feature branches, the command `git tag --sort=taggerdate` is useful in conjunction with the semver-plugin.